About me#

 Project: Android Authentication (Archived)#

-This project evaluates existing and proposes new implicit continuous authentication approaches to serve as a second authentication factor longside fingerprint and facial identification.
-I joined this project as an intern and then proposed this project to be my final project for my Bachelor's degree.
+This project evaluates existing and proposes new implicit continuous authentication approaches to serve as a second authentication factor alongside fingerprint and facial identification.
+I joined this project as an intern and then proposed this project as my final project for my bachelor's degree.
 Relative research papers are RiskCog (TMC'20), ESPIALCOG (TMC'20), One Cycle Attack (TIFS'20), and TRAPCOG (TMC'23)).